Evolving-AI-Lab/mfv/README.md

  * Running CBR from a mean image (Fig. S8 in the paper)
  * Starting from a real image (Fig. S1 in the paper)

 * In the paper, we show different ways to compute the mean image (e.g. from training or val set).
-The code for this is not include here, but is quite straightforward to implement (see paper for more).
+The code for this is not provided here, but is straightforward to implement (see paper for more).

 Feel free to create github issues.
 We will help you as we can.